Understanding company van tax

 “A vehicle constructed primarily for the conveyance of goods or burden, whose design weight does not exceed 3,500kg.”

-Double cab pick-up trucks, (for example with a four-seat, four-door arrangement), must have a gross vehicle weight of one tonne or more to be accepted as a van for BIK tax purposes.
+For example, with a four-seat, four-door arrangement.
+These must have a gross vehicle weight of one tonne or more to be accepted as a van for BIK tax purposes.

 To be sure, check out HMRC’s classification of car-derived vans and combi vans, and refer to the van’s V5C registration document for its European classification:

-In a nutshell, company van BIK is the tax you will need to pay to HMRC if you use your company van for private use regularly.
+In a nutshell, company van is a type of benefit in kind (BIK).
+It is the tax you will need to pay to HMRC if you use your company van for regular private use.

 A company van can be kept at home, and employees can use the van to commute to and from work, and for work purposes, but much more than that is classed as private use, and is taxable.